2023 Delaware River Watershed Fellowship at Cobbs Creek Environmental Center

 - Valid state driver’s license required OR proficient with public transportation.

-- August 21: Last day of Fellowship (Fellows may finish their term of service any time after the August 14 Summit through August 25 as needed.)
+- August 25: Last day of Fellowship (Fellows may finish their term of service any time after the August 20 Summit as needed.)

 How to apply:

 Email a resume and cover letter, after visiting our Facebook page to learn more about Cobbs Creek to George Ambrose, Supervisor

 More about Cobbs Creek Community Environmental Education Center